Best Use of Footage in a Short Film Production

 An echo of our own contemporary experiences, Lost Connections is an archive-based film which gives us hope for the future by connecting with the past.

-Comprising over a century of remarkable footage, the film responds to the unprecedented lockdown experience, when many of us were forced to stop, reflect, question and re-assess what is most important.
+Comprising over a century of remarkable footage, the film responds to the unprecedented lockdown experience when many of us were forced to stop, reflect, question and re-assess what is most important.

 Lost Connections is not a film about the pandemic – it is about recovery, hope, renewal, the human character, sadness, joy, what we really value, and a collective desire for reconnection with each other, our communities, and the world around us.

-Andy Burns, Yorkshire Film Archive editor and filmmaker, meticulously crafted a dialogue between the past and the present, using nearly 200 of the 500 films put forward by archive curators.
+Andy Burns, Yorkshire Film Archive editor and filmmaker, meticulously crafted dialogue between the past and the present, using nearly 200 of the 500 films put forward by archive curators.

 Narrator Hussina Raja provided a connecting voice, responding to the imagery with a common and recurring thread that weaves through the film: “Can we always be connected?”